 We settle all deferred compensation accounts in cash for our employees.
-Our directors receive shares of common stock as payment for stock equivalent units.
+Our directors receive shares of common stock as payment for stock equivalent units, except that any directors who are subject to federal or provincial taxation in Canada have the choice to receive a cash amount equal to the fair market value of the company's common stock on the date of payment.
 In addition, we credit all stock equivalent accounts with dividend equivalents.
-The number of common shares to be issued in the future to directors is 673 thousand.
+The number of common shares to be issued in the future to directors is 565 thousand.